-The local limit of the simply generated trees corresponding to the weights (\ref{A1}) and (\ref{A2}) was established in \cite{jonsson:2011} (with an asymptotically constant slowly varying function) and \cite{janson:2011} respectively.
-Later it was established in full generality (covering cases (\ref{cond:A1}) and (\ref{cond:A2})) in \cite{janson:2012}.
-In case (\ref{cond:A2}) the local limit is deterministic and equals the infinite star, i.e.~the root has a single neighbour of infinite degree and all its neighbours are leaves.
-One thus conjectures that the local limit of the corresponding planar maps is simply the infinite uniform planar tree.
-In case (\ref{cond:A1}) the local limit of the trees is more complicated.
-It still has a unique vertex of infinite degree but the outgrowths from this vertex are now i.i.d.~sub--critical Galton--Watson trees.
-Therefore, the local limit of the corresponding maps will not be a tree.
-However, since sub--critical Galton--Watson trees tend to be small it would be interesting to see how different from the uniform tree the maps are.
-One could for example compare properties of random walks since random walks are sensitive to the presence of loops.
+The local limit of the simply generated trees corresponding to the weights (\ref{A1}) and (\ref{A2}) was established in \cite{jonsson:2011} (with an asymptotically constant slowly varying function) and \cite{janson:2011}, respectively.
+Later it was established in full generality [covering cases (\ref{cond:A1}) and (\ref{cond:A2})] in \cite{janson:2012}.
+In case (\ref{cond:A2}), the local limit is deterministic and equals the infinite star, that is, the root has a single neighbor of infinite degree and all its neighbors are leaves.
+Therefore, the local limit $M$ of the corresponding planar maps is simply the infinite uniform planar tree.
+In case (\ref{cond:A1}), the local limit of the trees is more complicated.
+It still has a unique vertex of infinite degree but the outgrowths from this vertex are now i.i.d. subcritical Galton--Watson trees.
+Therefore, the local limit $M$ of the corresponding maps is not a tree.
+However, since subcritical Galton--Watson trees tend to be small, it is interesting to see how different $M$ is from the uniform tree.
+It is, for example, interesting to study properties of random walks on $M$ since random walks are sensitive to the presence of loops.
 In \cite{bjornberg:2013}, it is shown (under some moment conditions on the weights $w_i$) that the spectral dimension of $M$, a number which characterizes the rate of decay of the return probability of the random walk, equals $4/3$ which is indeed the same value as for the uniform infinite planar tree.